SaaS Compliance

 Akrivia HCM

-Akrivia HCM provides a native Indian payroll engine with comprehensive statutory compliance features, including PF, ESI, PT, and TDS, and mentions FBP and auto-salary revision.
-While it handles various payroll components, explicit support for the 50% basic pay rule and the 48-hour F&F settlement under Section 17(2) requires direct verification.
+Akrivia HCM provides a native India payroll engine with strong statutory compliance features, including PF, ESI, PT, and TDS, and mentions handling of FBP and auto-salary revisions.
+While it supports various salary components, explicit confirmation of enforcing the 50% Basic rule and the 48-hour F&F settlement timeline requires further investigation.

 Special note for Madhya Pradesh